-Caregiver Burnout Assessment
+Caregiver Burnout Self-Check

-You've been showing up — for doctor's appointments, medication schedules, sleepless nights, difficult conversations.
+You've been showing up, for doctor's appointments, medication schedules, sleepless nights, difficult conversations.
 You've rearranged your life around someone else's needs, often without anyone asking how you are doing.

 Caregiver burnout is real, it's common, and it's not a sign that you don't love the person you care for.
 It's a sign that you've been giving more than you've been able to replenish.

-Last updated: March 16, 2026
+Last updated: August 2, 2026

-What is this?
+- What is this?

-Bottom line
+- Bottom line

-Last updated: March 16, 2026
+Last updated: August 2, 2026

 Before you begin